bigsk1/podcast-ai/README.md

 # AI Podcast Generator 🎙️

 A CLI tool that creates AI-generated podcast discussions from YouTube videos.
 It downloads videos, transcribes them, analyzes the content, and generates a natural conversation between two AI voices discussing the content.
+Works on Windows and Linux

 ## Features